amazon-archives/aws-ai-tracking-bot/README.md

 to give more funds to charity, to donate more articles to charity, to participate in more community events, etc.

-There are four main components in this application: LexAppBuilder, LexWebUi (in the aws-lex-web-ui folder), dashboard-app, and an Android App contained in the TrackingBot-aws-my-sample-app-android folder.
+There are four main components in this application: LexAppBuilder, dashboard-app, the LexWebUi used as an npm module in the dashboard app, and an Android App contained in the TrackingBot-aws-my-sample-app-android folder.

 ## LexAppBuilder